I was tempted this week to simply post this link – http://moz.com/blog/beginners-guide-to-link-building – and leave you all to it!

 It’s not the shortest read so I’m sure you won’t thank me for the size of your reading list this week; nevertheless, the scope and detail in the guide is, frankly, breath-taking and in some sense deserves not to be diluted by any other recommendations in this week’s digest.

 If you’re a beginner, it will give you a clear, explicable and robust understanding of what is required and even if you’re not, you will find so many insights into how to sharpen up your processes.

-Consistently (both from the Industry in general and from DSM in particular), you will hear the appeal to produce high quality – that is, authoritative – content.
+Consistently (both from the Industry in general and from Digital State in Cheshire in particular), you will hear the appeal to produce high quality – that is, authoritative – content.
 However, only occasionally does this come with any guidelines on how to judge whether something is, objectively, authoritative.
 And, naturally, without a benchmark, it’s hard to improve your output so this article is invaluable in making those assessments.